 When it happens, nothing else matters.
 And though the coming back can be difficult, my life is always different, and more spacious, on the other side.

 My two latest experiences happened recently in India.
 The first time was in an ancient stone temple while sitting on a staircase.
 The second time happened while leaning up against a rock by the river.

 You never know when it will happen.
 It cannot be forced, but you can set the stage for the experience.
-In fact, you must set the stage, and in these days that is can seem more and more difficult.
+In fact, you must set the stage, and these days that can seem more and more difficult.

 Here’s my personal story, and how it relates to all of us.
 This is a story of nothingness and everythingness, of the dance between disconnecting and reconnecting, and of balancing and harnessing the forces of stillness and action.
 And the importance of neutral.